-We are defendants in a class action and the nominal defendant in a derivative action described herein and under "Legal Proceedings" in our periodic reports filed pursuant to the Securities Exchange Act of 1934 (see "Legal Proceedings").
-A settlement in principle of the derivative action was reached by the parties through mediation which is subject to final court approval, and no assurance can be given that the court will approve the settlement.
-An order dismissing the class action was recently granted without prejudice to plaintiff filing by March 23, 2015 an amended pleading setting forth an actionable misstatement, and no assurance can be given that an amended pleading will not be filed, or that if an amended pleading is filed the result of the class action will be favorable to us or that an adverse decision in such litigation would not have a material adverse impace on our financial condition and results of operations.
+We are defendants in a class action described herein and under "Legal Proceedings" in our periodic reports filed pursuant to the Securities Exchange Act of 1934 (see "Legal Proceedings").
+No assurances can be given that the results of these litigation matters will be favorable to us or that an adverse decision in such litigation would not have a material adverse impact on our financial condition and results of operations.